 Make sure to tell your healthcare provider if you have any heart conditions, especially if you experience irregular heartbeat.

 The most common side effects that may occur with DARAPRIM include allergic reactions (see above), blood disorders (including neutropenia or a low level of neutrophils, a white blood cell important to fight off infections), tongue changes, blood in the urine, heart rhythm disorders, anorexia, and vomiting.

 Tell your healthcare provider if you have any side effects while taking DARAPRIM.

-Notify your healthcare provider if you become pregnant or intend to become pregnant during therapy or if you intend to breast-feed or are breast-feeding an infant.
+Notify your healthcare provider if you become pregnant or intend to become pregnant during therapy or if you are breast-feeding or intend to breast-feed an infant.

 Tell your healthcare provider if you have problems with your kidney or liver, decreased intestinal absorption problems, alcoholism, or any other medical conditions.

-Make sure you tell your healthcare provider about all of the prescription and non-prescription medications you take, including supplements, and especially sulfonamides or trimethoprim-sulfamethoxazole combination, proguanil (another antimalarial medicine), zidovudine (a medicine to treat Human Immunodeficiency Virus, HIV), or cytostatic agents (medicines that block cell division e.g., methotrexate, a medicine used for cancer or rheumatoid arthritis), phenytoin (a medicine to treat seizures), or lorazepam.
+Make sure you tell your healthcare provider about all of the prescription and non-prescription medications you take, including supplements, and especially sulfonamides or trimethoprim-sulfamethoxazole combination, proguanil (antimalarial medicine), zidovudine, or cytostatic agents (medicines that block cell division e.g., methotrexate, a medicine used for cancer or rheumatoid arthritis), phenytoin (a medicine to treat seizures), or lorazepam.

 Be sure to take your medicine as instructed.
 Do not exceed the recommended dosage.
 You may take DARAPRIM with or without food.
 However, taking DARAPRIM with food may minimize associated anorexia and vomiting.